SharpenYourSword/free-law-machine/build-notes.md

          rsync -a --partial --append --progress free-law-virtual-machine-v*.zip courtlistener.com:/home/mlissner/

+    (This command can then be re-run as necessary to restart the push.)
  1. Move the file to the correct directory (`/sata/vm/`)
  1. Update the sha1 file by running: